ArtBlocks/artblocks-contracts/contracts/V3_CHANGELOG.md

 - Add split revenues view function on core for primary sales
   - This offloads often-repeated primary sale payment splitting logic from V3's minter contracts onto the V3 core contract.
   - Placing splitter logic on core is preferred over creating something like a "common mint functions" external contract, because it avoids extra gas costs associated with EIP-2929 and calling cold addresses.
+- Update minters in minter suite to integrate with V3 core contract
+  - A couple breaking changes were made on the V3 core contract that required changes to the minter suite contracts.